 - Integration

 - Quadrature

 - Interpolatory Quadrature

 - PRODUCT RULES

 - Smolyak Quadrature

-- Routines for DAKOTA
+- Sparse Grid Software

 - Conclusion

 Product Rules

 A 2D product rule can be made by taking two 1D rules and combining pairs of values.

 The number of points in a product grid is the product of the sizes of the 1D rules.